sgalam/docker-sftp-google-storage-s3/README.md

 ```
 # configuration
 - into s3passwd (to store your bucketname and acess keys)
-- in the ENV values of Dockerfile
+- in ENV values of Dockerfile

 # debug
 to attach the started container and debug what is happening: